ASSETS’ Home Base—A Catalyst for Transformation

 Unfortunately, there is never complete certainty that a project will avoid unforeseen harm.
 However, ASSETS believes that Southern Market is a story of restoration and revitalization—for all.
 This project is rehabilitating an all-but-abandoned historic building in an underserved area in order to revitalize the neighborhood economy through a representative marketplace and community hub.
 The mission-driven partnership is committed to the positive impact and transformation of the Queen and Vine intersection.

-As we design our office, select food hall tenants, and create the new Food Lab Incubator, ASSETS is completely focused on the vision of an equitable, ethical and prosperous economy that works for everyone.
+As we design our office, select food hall tenants, and create the new Food Industry Lab, ASSETS is completely focused on the vision of an equitable, ethical and prosperous economy that works for everyone.
 ASSETS is laser-focused on the selection of food hall vendors that reflect the community around Southern Market—specifically focusing on potential entrepreneurs who are women and people of color.
 And, ASSETS is designing our food-industry programming based on the needs we discovered while learning from person-of-color-owned businesses in Lancaster County.

 ASSETS is taking steps, as always, to ensure that our portion of the Southern Market project reflects our commitment to equitable economic justice.